sheetwork

 sheetwork is still very much in its early inception do not use it for production jobs unless you have taken the time to thoroughly test it.

 compatibility tested and developed on python >= 3.6, Mac OS >= 0.15.
 Integration tests are successful on Mac OS, and Ubuntu platform but fails on Windows (due to an issue with gspread --the library we use to connect to GoogleSheets-- accessing APPDATA).
 That being said, it has not been properly tested on Windows platforms.
-Check how to contribute to the project if you would like to try it or help.
+Check if you would like to try it or help.

 How to use sheetwork?